Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Hammering Haste**: Once a turn when you hit an attack roll with _Caulfields Warhammer_ you reduce the cooldown of your runes and items by 12.

-**Crushing Blow**: When you take the attack action you can replace one of your attacks with a crushing blow, one target within reach must succeed a strength saving throw (dc = 10 + proficiency bonus + strength modifier) or take 4d6 bludgeoning damage and are knocked prone.
-On a save they take half damage and are not kncoked prone.
-Once this action is used it cannot be used again until 36 seconds have passed.
+**Crushing Blow**: When you hit an attack roll with _Caulfields Warhammer_ you can choose to knock the target prone.
+Once this action is used it cannot be used again until 30 seconds have passed.

 _You gain +2 to hit and damage rolls using this magical weapon_